JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/Configure-JATOS-on-a-Server.md

 ### URL base path

 JATOS can be configured to use an base path.
 E.g we have the host "www.example.org" and let JATOS run under "mybasepath" so that JATOS' URL all start with "www.example.org/mybasepath/".
-This can be achieved in two ways:
+This can be achieved in three ways:

 1. Via the command-line argument `-DJATOS_URL_BASE_PATH`, e.g.